mattkissel/mattckissel.com/content/posts/stories/riceball-couple-1/index.md

 date = 2025-06-30T22:07:48-04:00
 draft = false
 type = 'story'
-summary = 'This is a short story about a riceball couple to practice the use of frequency words' tags = ['riceball'] categories = ['story']
+summary = 'A short story about a riceball couple to practice the use of frequency words' tags = ['riceball'] categories = ['story']
 +++